What are the Most Secure Transcription Services? 8 Signposts of Safety

 If you want to avoid a ‘person’ stealing your data, one of the most obvious choices is to remove the human element entirely and just use automated transcription services, or automatic speech recognition (ASR) software.
 This might work.
 But, these services don’t deliver quite the same outcome.
 You also need to avoid being lured into a false sense of security.

 ‘Automatic transcription service’ does not necessarily mean that no human will see your data.
 If no guarantees are made in a service level agreement, there is nothing stopping someone from listening to your recording.
 For example, your recording might be used for review purposes.
-Some services also store data online for quite some time after the transcript has been delivered.
+Some services also store data online for quite sometime after the transcript has been delivered.

 Factors such as encryption during storage and safe data transfers are just as important when using speech to text software as it is with human-based transcription services.
-Ideally, you want to find a service that deletes your data once finished, otherwise you run unnecessary risks by having your data stored by a third party online.
+Ideally, you want to find a service that deletes your data once finished, otherwise, you run unnecessary risks by having your data stored by a third party online.

 Even more problematic than security issues is the fact that speech to text software will likely be unsuitable for your transcription service needs.
-This is not entirely related to security, but automated services struggle with accuracy.
+This is not entirely related to security, but automated services struggle with accurate transcriptions.
 Even if you find one that is secure, you may go to all that effort to receive a transcript that is nothing but gibberish.

 To make ASR work, you need ‘clean’ audio with people speaking slowly, one at a time and with no background noise.
 Even then, you should not expect accuracy rates higher than 80%.
 If there are one or more of these factors present, the accuracy rate can sink to the single digits.
 For many recordings, ASR is not a realistic option.
 No matter what, retain a vigilant eye on the security of your data.